Sony RX100 III vs Leica M10

 It is notable that the M10 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The RX100 III does not feature such an accessory-socket.

 The M10 is a recent model that features in the current product line-up of Leica.
 In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.
+Further information on the two cameras, as well as related accessories, can be found on the Sony and Leica websites.

 Review summary: Sony RX100 III vs Leica M10